univention/ucsschool-id-connector/docs/source/admin.rst

 If we already have a school authority set up and want to set up a second one (by copying its configuration) we can do the following:

-1. First make sure the new school authority server has the |KLV| app installed and running.
+1. Make sure the new school authority server has the |KLV| app installed and running.

 2. Retrieve the configuration for our old school authority.

    For this we open the HTTP-API Swagger UI ( https://FQDN/ucsschool-id-connector/api/v1/doc ) and authenticate ourselves.
-The button can be found at the top right corner of the page.
+The button can be found in the top right corner of the page.

    Then we retrieve a list of the available school authorities by using the ``GET /ucsschool-id-connector/api/v1/school_authorities`` tab, by clicking on ``Try it out`` and ``Execute``.

-   In the response body we get a JSON list of the school authorities that are currently configured.
+   In the response body, we get a JSON list of the school authorities that are currently configured.
    We need to copy the one we want to replicate and save it for later.

 3. Under ``POST /ucsschool-id-connector/api/v1/school_authorities`` we can create the new school authority.

-   Click *try it out* and insert the coped JSON object from before into the request body.
+   Click *try it out* and insert the copied JSON object from before into the request body.

    Now we just have to alter the name, url, and login credentials before executing the request.

-   - The url has to point to the new school authorities HTTP-API.
+   - The URL has to point to the new school authorities HTTP-API.
    - The name can be chosen at your leisure
    - The password is the authentication token of the school authorities HTTP-API (retrieved earlier).